 In 2016, OSU Marine and Geology Repository initiated a plan to relocate this historic collection of over eighteen kilometers of core samples from Tallahassee, FL to Corvallis, OR.
 The project began by planning and constructing a state-of-the-art facility with temperature-controlled space to house the next fifty years of coring expeditions.
 In the summer of 2018, the ACC was carefully packaged, digitally inventoried, and shipped to OSU in thirteen 53-foot refrigerated semi-trucks over the course of nearly five weeks.

-At present, the OSU Marine and Geology Repository archives the Marine Geology and Geophysics Collection which consists of over 16,700 meters of marine sediment from over 6,300 core sites, 430 meters of lake sediment from 172 core sites and 1,600 sediment trap samples.
-The Dredge and Dive Rock Collection contains more than 10,000 rocks from over 500 dredges and includes 528 manganese nodules.
-The Antarctic Core Collection contains over 18,500 meters of deep-sea core sediment from 7,370 core sites.
+At the time of the move to the new facility, the Marine Geology and Geophysics Collection consisted of over 16,700 meters of marine sediment from over 6,300 core sites, 430 meters of lake sediment from 172 core sites and 1,600 sediment trap samples.
+The Dredge and Dive Rock Collection contained more than 10,000 rocks from over 500 dredges and includes 528 manganese nodules.
+The Antarctic Core Collection contained over 18,500 meters of deep-sea core sediment from 7,370 core sites.
 Also curated at the OSU-MGR are rock samples from 139 ROV dives sampled by NOAA in marine national monuments of the Pacific Ocean.

 The grand opening of the new facility was held on January 31, 2020.
 It was the most attended outreach event ever for the College of Earth, Ocean, and Atmospheric Sciences at Oregon State University (276 attendees).
 The event’s program included a welcome from the co-Directors, then technical talks by three experts who could give historical context to the collections – Nick Pisias, Martin Fisk, and Alan Mix.
 Attendees then had the opportunity to tour the facility and meet the curators, as well as students who have worked with the collections for their research.
 The evening finished off with remarks by Provost Ed Feser and a toast by Anthony Koppers.